 You just got home from your local Apple store and the first thing you do (after ripping off your mask and viciously washing your hands) is unbox your new Apple AirPods Max.
 The headphones are just as beautiful as you imagined them and you sit, marveling.
 But then you realize something: you have no idea how to use this expensive electronic device.
 There are so many futuristic features, and why does the case look like a purse?

 We’re here to tell you about everything you need to know about your AirPods Max.

 How do you power the AirPods Max on and off?

-Powering Apple’s active noise cancelling (ANC) headset isn’t as intuitive as you’d expect.
+Powering Apple’s active noise canceling (ANC) headset isn’t as intuitive as you’d expect.
 The headset, if charged, will automatically stay powered on unless you place it in the included Smart Case.

 When the headset is in the Smart Case, it enters a low power mode and never actually shuts off completely.
 When you remove the AirPods Max from the case, it wakes up and automatically connects to your last-used iOS device.
 If you don’t bring the case around with you, there is no way to shut off the headphones to preserve battery life.
 This pair of headphones will remain powered on for several hours until entering a sleep mode.

 You can pick up a number of third-party cases that claim to enable low power mode, too.

 How do you pair the AirPods Max?

 If you own Apple hardware, it’s easy to connect the AirPods Max to your smartphone, laptop, or iPad.
 In the case of an iPhone, all you have to do is unlock your phone, enter the Home screen, and then remove your AirPods Max from the Smart Case.
 A card will pop up on the home screen prompting you to connect the headset.
 Once you give the AirPods Max permission to pair to your phone, the headset will automatically pair to all of your other Apple devices (as long as they’re under the same iCloud account).